MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Prefer queued ingestion over direct ingestion

-For production scenarios, use the [KustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
+For production scenarios, use the queued ingest client.
 For more information, see [Queued ingestion](about-kusto-ingest.md#queued-ingestion) and [Direct ingestion](about-kusto-ingest.md#direct-ingestion).

 ## Use a single `KustoQueuedIngestClient` instance